 Confetti, in its modern form, exists as a byproduct of silkworm farming.
 Back in Mangili’s day, silkworm farmers would line the worms’ habitats with sheets of heavily perforated paper; as larvae hatched or molted, the edges of the paper’s holes would catch on their eggs or skins and help them wiggle out more quickly and cleanly.
 However, the process of manufacturing the perforated sheets naturally created tiny discs of paper.
 Where other people saw trash, Mangili saw an opportunity.
 He began bagging and selling the discs, pitching them to everyday citizens as a silly, safe thing that could be tossed during Carnevale.
 The public embraced this product with open arms—quite literally.

-Today, revelers use confetti during all kinds of celebrations.
-Like the ancient Greeks, we tend to shower newlyweds and victorious athletes with small pieces of lightweight material in order to express well-wishes.
+Today, revelers use paper confetti during all kinds of celebrations and other occasions.
+Like the ancient Greeks, we tend to shower newlyweds and victorious athletes at sporting events with small pieces of paper in order to express well-wishes.
 But folks living in that era almost certainly never anticipated that people would one day switch to using dots or squares of brightly colored paper instead of leaves, and we doubt that even Enrico Mangili could have ever anticipated the invention of confetti cannons!

-Here’s the truth: you don’t need to know the historical origins of confetti to know that the practice of tossing, sprinkling, or spilling it during a special event is super fun.
+Here’s the truth: you don’t need to know the history of confetti to know that the practice of spilling, sprinkling, or throwing confetti during a special event is super fun.
 That’s part of the beauty of confetti; it doesn’t serve much of a purpose except for being festive and decorative.
 At the same time, it’s still pretty neat to take a deep look at the origins of thoroughly “modern” items that we typically take for granted.